bcosso/rsocket_json_requests/README.md

-The objective of this project is create a wrapper of RSocket for Golang for JSON payloads and triggering methods on the server side, like a web request.
+The objective of this project is create a wrapper of RSocket for Golang for JSON payloads and triggering methods on the server side, like a web request in gorilla.

 Example Server:
 ```golang